-From shipping costs to credit score, we've put together 5 easy tips to save you unnecessary costs in the first months of your American dream.
+From shipping costs to credit score, we've put together 5 easy tips to save you unnecessary costs in the first months after you move to the USA.

 Moving to the USA is a dream for many.
 If you’re one of those who get an opportunity to do it, it’s important to prepare.
 Whether you’re moving from as far as Asia or as close as Mexico, a move comes with costs.
 We’ve gathered some tips to help you save money during your first months in the USA.

-It may seem like you’d be saving money if you take all your belongings with you to the USA.
+It may seem like you’d save money if you take all your belongings with you when you move to the USA.
 However, shipping costs can really add up.
 Especially for large items such as furniture or a car.

 If you’re considering taking your car with you to the US, there’s more than transportation costs to prepare for.
 You’d have to pay for cleaning the car’s undercarriage steam and you’d need to get an EPA-approved emissions test.
 That alone can cost over USD 1000.